apache/fury-site/docs/object-serialization/core-concepts.md

 must know and accept that concrete type, and the type must be representable in the selected mode.

 Host-language inheritance alone does not create a portable contract.
 For cross-language data, model only alternatives that have xlang mappings on every peer.
-For same-runtime data, native mode may support additional runtime-specific class, trait, or hook behavior.
+For data within one Fory implementation family, native mode may support additional language-specific class, trait, or hook behavior.

 ## Custom serializers

 Use a custom serializer when a type needs a representation that built-in schema inference cannot provide.
 Registration connects the custom serializer to the application type.
-A custom serializer must follow the selected mode's rules: xlang serializers need a portable representation, while native serializers may use runtime-specific data and hooks.
+A custom serializer must follow the selected mode's rules: xlang serializers need a portable representation, while native serializers may use language-specific data and hooks.

 Prefer built-in serializers and generated models when they already describe the type.
 They keep schema evolution, reference handling, and cross-language behavior easier to reason about.

 ## Continue with a mode

-- [Xlang Serialization](xlang.md) is the default and is required when different language runtimes exchange bytes.
+- [Xlang Serialization](xlang.md) is the default and is required when peers use different Fory implementation families or need a portable contract.
-- [Native Serialization](native.md) is for supported same-runtime use cases that need native types or behavior.
+- [Native Serialization](native.md) is for supported use cases within one Fory implementation family that need native types or behavior.
 - Choose a language section after selecting a mode to find installation, API, configuration, registration, platform, security, and troubleshooting guidance.